ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/integration.md

     Create a JWT key in RingCentral Engage and provide both the Key ID and the Secret/Public Key.
 Prepare and provide an example with the information wanted for the JWT payload and a copy of this section to be given to the customer tech team.

 #### Security

-The **“Accept JWT signed identities” JWT mode** is an unsecure mode for production if you are using JWT to set your user's data since it also allows non-signed identities.
-This mode is **not recommended** when you have a JWT integration.

 To be able to share the history cross device between web and mobile, the mobile SDK uses a JWT to authenticate the user through its UUID.
 But then if you allow non-signed identities on the web, there is a security risk since, without a JWT, identity UUID is not guaranteed to come from your system.